stackbit-projects/scientific-broccoli-e708d/src/pages/thank-you.md

     #### ✉️  Thank you for contacting me.

-    **Kangyeon** will get back in touch with you soon!
+    **Gangyeon** will get back in touch with you soon!
 Have a great day!

 ---
 ## Lorem ipsum